yid

 Definitions

-n.
-A derogatory term used by non-Jews for a Jewish person (particularly so in Great Britain).
+• n. (especially in Great Britain; derogatory) A term used by non-Jews for a Jewish person.

 Example Sentences